abby1635/CS30/Objective Processing-Java/Prototyping Objects/MovingMany_Combination/README.md

    - Fourth Image: when each ball arrives at the target, stop
    - Fifth Image: Mouse Click to create image one

+Note about End-user Experience of included program: first set of Pong Balls or Stars printed do not have any target associated with them, since a Boolean locks out when the Listener will populate the targetX and targetY variables

 OOP Concept Introduced
 - Setters are the same as Getters